 Courses and Credits

-Participants are expected to carry a full course load of 14 to 17 Skidmore credits per semester.
+Participants are expected to carry a full course load of at least 15 Skidmore credits per semester.
+Students who wish to take less than a full course load must request permission from OCSE.
 All course work taken in Spain is reported on a Skidmore College transcript.
-For Skidmore students, grades are computed in the cumulative GPA, and may use all 300-level credits taken in Madrid toward fulfilling Skidmore's "maturity-level" credit requirement.
+For Skidmore students, grades are computed in the cumulative GPA, and may use all 300-level credits taken in Madrid toward fulfilling Skidmore's "maturity-level" credit requirement with departmental approval.
 Non-Skidmore students should check with their home campus for credit transfer details before applying to the program.